 - Massage body parts to relieve soreness, strains, and bruises.

-What Every Fitness Trainer or Aerobics Instructor Should Know
+Qualities of a Fitness Trainer or Aerobics Instructor

-When polled, Fitness Trainers and Aerobics Instructors say the following skills are most frequently used in their jobs:
+Fitness Trainers and Aerobics Instructors state the following job skills are important in their day-to-day work.

 Instructing: Teaching others how to do something.